mpapazog/meraki-python/README.md

 **movedevices.py:** This script that can be used to move all devices from one organization to another.
 The script will only process devices that are part of a network.
 The networks of the source org need to exist in the destination network too.
 Use copynetworks.py if needed to create them.

+**setlocation.py:** Sets the street address and optionally the map marker of all devices in a network or organization.
+To be more easily clickable, devices will be placed in a spiral around a seed location.
+There is an option to preserve marker location for MR access points, to avoid breaking wireless map layout.

-**setlocation.py:** Sets the street address of all devices in a given network to a given value.
+**setlocation_legacy.py:** Sets the street address of all devices in a given network to a given value.
 The intent of this script is to quickly fix address misconfigurations on large networks.
 The script has been updated from its initial version to use the Google Geocoding API to calculate a reasonable new positions for device map markers.
+This is a legacy script that is preserved as an example of integrating the Meraki Dashboard API to info extracted from a Google API.
+Please see setlocation.py for an improved version of the script that does not require a Google API key.

 More info about the scripts can be found inline as comments.